 When Alex completes his studies at the RCM he hopes to play professionally exploring contemporary music and mixed ensemble repertoire, alongside modern jazz music.
 One of Alex’s greatest hobbies is making his own percussion instruments and collecting a variety of instruments from different world music and cultures, exploring unusual sounds and textures.
 He wants to someday travel the world to experience ethnic music first hand

-The Vibes and Percussion Chair is supported by John East, who is also a member of the Chairman’s Circle.
+The Vibes and Percussion Chair is supported by John East, who is a member of the Chairman’s Circle.